Lundazi

 It has an airstrip, schools and a hotel in the form of a Norman castle.
 The building of the castle was begun in 1948 by the Kenyan born District Commissioner Errol Lancelot Button (1913-1991), who reputedly sketched out its design on the back of a cigarette packet.
 The castle overlooked a swamp where the Lundazi and Msuzi Rivers met, which Button dammed using soil carried to the site in grass baskets.
 The dam now supplies Lundazi's water and used to be home to several hippos.

 The town also has a district hospital, a post office, two banks, two filling stations, a market, and some small shops.
-Lundazi Town is small and one can easily walk from one end of town to the other.

 Lundazi's local political system is made up of 25 wards and 11 chiefdoms.
 Each ward is represented by an elected councillor and the 11 chiefdoms by two representative councillors in the Lundazi District Council.

 The spoken language is Tumbuka.
 The main source of income is agriculture and trading.
 Most of the traders are Zambians of Asian origin.
 Lundazi has a popular name 'Box One Kanele' (apparently a corruption of 'Colonel').

-The town is the District Capital for Lundazi District, the central portion of Eastern Province.
+Climate

+Lundazi features a humid subtropical climate (Köppen: Cwa) with clear wet and dry seasons.
+October and November are the hottest months, while winters are milder, with July being the coolest month.
+The wet season, from November to March, experiences significant rainfall, whereas the dry season, from May to October, is marked by minimal precipitation.